spiyush09/dropDrive/README.md

 Follow these exact steps to configure your GCP project:

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/).
-2. Create a new project (e.g., "DumpStation").
+2. Create a new project (e.g., "DropDrive").
 3. Go to **APIs & Services > Library**, search for **Google Drive API**, and click **Enable**.
 4. Go to **APIs & Services > OAuth consent screen**:
    - Choose **External** and hit Create.